Center Square East

 - Intermediate in Microsoft Office suite, Windows applications, internet and email required, experience with nonprofit database software such as Apricot is helpful.

 - Experience working with LGBTQ youth is a plus.

 - Bachelor’s Degree in social work, workforce development, financial wellness, or related field.

-- Commensurate with education and experience.
+- Commensurate with salary and experience

 Minimum Education Required